-On behalf of your Board of Directors and management, I cordially invite you to attend the Annual Meeting of Shareholders to be held on Tuesday, May 6, 1997, at 10:00 a.m., at the Company's headquarters, 1100 Wilson Boulevard, Arlington, Virginia.
+On behalf of your Board of Directors and management, we cordially invite you to attend the Annual Meeting of Shareholders to be held on Tuesday, April 28, 1998, at 10:00 a.m., at the Company's headquarters, 1100 Wilson Boulevard, Arlington, Virginia.

-At this meeting you will be asked to vote for the election of three directors and for the election of Price Waterhouse as the Company's independent auditors for 1997.
+At this meeting you will be asked to vote for the election of three directors and for the election of Price Waterhouse as the Company's independent auditors for 1998.
 These matters are discussed in detail in the attached proxy statement.